 Beers and ideas for BBQ season

 It’s that glorious time of year again - barbecue season.
-Across the country, friends and families are planning weekends to fire up the grill, dish out the salad and pour cold beers to celebrate the arrival of summer.
+Across the country, friends and families are planning weekends to fire up the grill, dish out the salad and pour cold beers to celebrate the arrival of summer!

-Stock the fridge for your staycation
+Stock the fridge in preparation

-BBQs are perfect for a staycation; they scream summer and are the perfect opportunity for some tasty beers.
-As we all know, you can't predict what the sun plans to do, so good preparation is key.
+Of course, we all have our favourite beers but sometimes, some flavours are just meant to be.
 Keep scrolling for some simple recipe ideas to help you get the most out of the barbecue this staycation, and, most importantly, for tips on which beers to stock up on so you're ready to grill when the sun decides to make an appearance!

 Get the barbecue lit about an hour and a half before you’re ready to start cooking the main course.
 An hour in, everyone is probably starting to get a bit peckish, so that’s the time to stick some chorizo on for a starter that’ll really whet everyone’s appetite.

 Melt the fat a little bit and serve up a blonde to match - La Chouffe is our recommendation here!
 The spiciness of the chorizo is great with this beer, it brings out the hoppy character without making it overly bitter.

 Beef Burgers: This is a classic option - perfect for all ages!
 For the adults though, there is a perfect pairing that you know and love...malty, refreshing lagers.
 While this isn't mindblowing, it is truly the best match as the heaviness of the beef needs something a bit lighter.
 We recommend Heineken and Zipfer, as they are true crowd-pleasers that'll compliment your beefy creations.